mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 Notice how the seasonal and non-seasonal components look suspiciously similar.
 This is because we actually fit a _separate_ set of autoregressive, integrated, and moving average components on data differenced by some number of lags $s$, the frequency of our seasonality.
 For a model of daily e-commerce profits with strong weekly seasonality, for example, we'd set $s$ = 7.

+A perfect sine wave with a wavelength of 10 could be modeled with a SARMA(0,0)(1,0)(10) model like below<sup>[[5]](#5-s-seasonality)</sup>.

+$$y_t = c + \phi_1y_{t-10} + \epsilon_t$$

-Here's a basic SARMA(1,0,0)(1,0,0)(7) model, which contains both seasonal and non-seasonal autoregressive terms.
+But for real-world time series, even highly seasonal data is likely still better modeled with a non-seasonal component or two: the seasonal component may capture _long-term trends_ while the non-seasonal components adjust our predictions for _shorter-term variation_.
+We could accomplish this with a basic SARMA(1,0)(1,0)(7) model, for example, which contains both seasonal and non-seasonal autoregressive terms.

 $$y_t = c + \alpha_1y_{t-1} + \phi_1y_{t-7} + \epsilon_t$$

 This model says that the current value $y_t$ is a function of a constant $c$ plus the previous value $y_{t-1}$ multiplied by a coefficient $\alpha_1$, plus the value seven lags ago $y_{t-7}$ multiplied by a coefficient $\phi_1$, plus white noise $\epsilon_t$.

-Even for highly seasonal time series, our model is likely still more accurate with a non-seasonal component or two: the seasonal component may capture long-term trends while the non-seasonal components adjust our predictions for shorter-term variation.

 ### X: Exogeneous variables
-It's no strange idea to think of incorporating external features to help predict a target $-$ you can't build a predictive model without doing exactly this.
-Time series forecasting is no different.
+All the components we've described so far are features from our time series itself.
+Our final component, **exogeneous variables,** bucks this trend by considering the effect of _external data_ on our time series.

+This shouldn't sound too intimidating $-$ **exogeneous variables are simply the normal features in any non-time series model you've built up to this point.** In a model of student test scores, for example, a standard linear regression would have features like the _number of hours studied_ and _number of hours slept_.
+An ARIMAX model, meanwhile, would also include **_endogeneous_** features such as the student's previous $n$ exam scores.

-Here's what the equation would look like.
+Here's what our full SARIMAX equation looks like.
 The exogeneous term is highlighted in green.
-We've now built our full SARIMAX model!

 $$y_t = c +
 \sum_{n=1}^{p}\alpha_ny_{t-n} +
 \sum_{n=1}^{d}\omega_n(y_t-y_{t-n}) +
 \sum_{n=1}^{q}\theta_n\epsilon_{t-n} + \\
-\color{green}{\sum_{n=1}^{r}\beta_nx_{tn}} + \\
+\color{green}{\sum_{n=1}^{r}\beta_nx_{n_t}} + \\
 \sum_{n=1}^{P}\phi_ny_{t-sn} +
 \sum_{n=1}^{D}\gamma_n(y_t-y_{t-sn}) +
 \sum_{n=1}^{Q}\eta_n\epsilon_{t-sn} +
 \epsilon_t $$

 Some examples of exogeneous variables in ARIMAX models include the effects of the [price of oil on the U.S. exchange rate](https://www.mathworks.com/help/econ/arima-model-including-exogenous-regressors.html), [temperature on electricity demand](https://www.mdpi.com/1996-1073/7/5/2938), and [economic indicators on disability insurance claims](https://www.soa.org/globalassets/assets/files/research/projects/research-2013-arima-arimax-ben-appl-rates.pdf).

+While exogeneous factors
+Note that these exogeneous factors